Public Protection - Compliance and Enforcement Policy

 In certain circumstances such as matters relating to health and safety, the institution of legal proceedings will be in the name of the authorised officer designated as an appropriate inspector.

-The Head of Service can review any decisions and also any further outcomes suggested by the defendant/ defendant's solicitor, which are further outcomes as long as they meet the overriding principles set out in the code of prosecutors.
+The Head of Service or Senior Manager can review any decisions and consider any further outcomes suggested by the defendant (or their solicitor) if they meet the overriding principles set out in the code of prosecutors.

 The Service will also consider applying for other orders on conviction where appropriate, for example a Criminal Behaviour Order.